Socialsuite

 Visual Identity Disconnect

-The existing site relied on generic stock illustrations and outdated branding that failed to communicate their premium positioning as an enterprise software provider.
+The existing site relied on generic stock illustrations and dated visuals that failed to communicate the premium positioning of enterprise software.

 Poor Conversion Performance